 “There are two basic motivating forces: fear and love.
 When we are afraid, we pull back from life.
 When we are in love, we open to all that life has to offer with passion, excitement, and acceptance.”

 Anna Watts is a Sacred Birth Educator, Doula Trainer, Counsellor and Spiritual Healer.
-She offers regular Sacred Birth & Doula Trainings for both new and practising Doulas to explore birth as a journey of transformation and healing. www.celebrationofbirth.com
+She offers regular Sacred Birth Doula and Sacred Beginnings Postnatal Doula trainings for both new and practising Doulas to explore birth as a journey of transformation and healing. www.celebrationofbirth.com